|Developer||Lag Studios/Albino Moose Games|

 These Specimen 1 cardboard cutouts are harmless and are only around to hopefully make you shit your pants after making a sudden loud noise.
 Ohhh, but that’s not all.
 You know what’s even cuter?

-Actually, these monsters are the most fascinating part of the game.
+The monsters are the most fascinating part of Spooky’s Jump Scare Mansion.
 We’re not just playing through any ol’ horror game for cheap thrills.
-Spooky’s House of Jump Scares is basically a primordial soup of homages to horror video games and other media.
+Spooky’s Jump Scare Mansion is basically a primordial soup of homages to horror video games and other media.
 Even the transition to opening doors into new areas is a reference to Resident Evil.
 You have one Specimen based on monsters from the Silent Hill franchise.
 Another Specimen based on Resident Evil.
 Another based on the Kaernk from Amnesia: The Dark Descent.
 Even some references to non-horror games like The Legend of Zelda: Ocarina of Time and Earthbound.
 Most of the Specimens have their own theme songs, methods of attack, and even unique death screens.

 I’m seeing no evil… I’m seeing no evil…

 The key to beating Spooky’s Jump Scare Mansion is to know when to use the running ability or the axe, as well as coming up with strategies on how to avoid the monsters.
 While most are fairly easy to avoid—as all they do is briskly move towards you—, some have special abilities that will hinder you.
 Quite a few Specimens can phase through walls.
 Specimen 5 can make the walls look like rivers of blood to throw off your vision.
 Specimen 10 will distort your vision and enter a secondary form if you’re too far or too close to it.
 For a large chunk of his domain, Specimen 12 can only be avoided by entering specific hiding spots and will kill you in one blow if he gets too close to you.